-Sometimes you want adhesive tape to be modestly sticky and easily reversed—like a sticky note.
-But when it comes to residential or commercial construction, for example, we want that adhesion to be very strong and darn near irreversible.
-High-performance building contractors also want adhesive tape to be highly durable, withstanding temperature extremes and volatile moisture conditions; adhere to a wide variety of substrates; and tolerate the dust and dirt found on the surfaces of the building materials or the job site.
+Not all adhesives are created equal.
+Sometimes you want an adhesive that’s modestly sticky and easily reversed—like a sticky note.
+Other times, it needs to be darn near irreversible.
+High-performance building contractors also need to consider adhesive tapes capable of withstanding temperature extremes and volatile moisture conditions; adhere to a wide variety of substrates; and tolerate the dust and dirt found on the surfaces of the building materials or the job site.
+Is that acrylic or butyl?
+Silicon or rubber?
+Choosing the right adhesive polymer is often the difference between success and failure.
+Here’s what you need to know.

 What Are the Types of Adhesives Used in Tape?